phueb/BabyBERTa/README.md

 ### A note on using Ludwig

+Ludwig is a command line interface that helped me quickly run experiments while in grad school.
+While convenient, you don't have to use it in order to train BabyBERTa.
 If you want to use `ludwig` to submit training jobs, you have to understand how it interacts with `params.py`.
 For example, if you set,

 ```